-While many people can manage their hemorrhoids though over-the-counter treatments or other medical interventions, some hemorrhoids require surgery to remove them.
-This surgery, known as a hemorrhoidectomy, offers long-term relief.
-The first few days after surgery, however, can be painful and difficult.
-That is why newer techniques such as PPH and THD have evolved.
-They are much less uncomfortable after they are performed.
+While many people can manage their hemorrhoids though over-the-counter treatments or in-office medical interventions, some hemorrhoids require more intensive treatments.
+This includes surgery to remove the inflamed tissue.
+This surgery, known as a hemorrhoidectomy, offers long-term relief and greatly reduces the risk of recurrence.

 What Will My Doctor Recommend?

-Drying the area should be done by allowing it to air dry, or patting it dry with a soft towel.
-Rubbing the incision site will be painful, and may damage the skin.
-Some patients report using a small fan speeds drying after a sitz bath or shower.
+Drying the area should be done by allowing it to air dry or patting it dry with a soft towel.
+Rubbing the incision site will be painful, and could damage the skin.
+Some patients tell us they use a small fan or hair dryer on a cool setting to dry after a sitz bath or shower.

-Since it is vital to avoid constipation, your doctor may prescribe stool softeners or a laxative.
+Since it is vital to avoid constipation, your doctor may also prescribe stool softeners or a laxative.
 Follow the instructions on these medications carefully; taking too much can slow healing.
-Diarrhea or loose stools often lead to swelling and pain, and the frequent bowel movements can further irritate the area where the incision was made.
+Too much stool softener causes diarrhea or loose stools, and this can lead to swelling and pain.
+Frequent bowel movements irritate the area around the incision, causing even more pain and discomfort.

 What Does Long-term Recovery Look Like?

-Most people can return to work a week to ten days after hemorrhoid surgery, although a complete recovery can take six to eight weeks.
-While surgery offers relief to most people, it is important to remember that hemorrhoids can recur if the right steps aren’t taken to prevent them.
-This includes eating a high-fiber diet and staying well-hydrated.
-Your doctor may also recommend fiber supplements or stool softeners.
-Staying active is important, and you should minimize the time spent sitting.
-Making these changes can help prevent the need for future hemorrhoid treatment.
+Most people can return to work in a week to ten days after hemorrhoid surgery, although a complete recovery can take six to eight weeks.
+While surgery offers lasting relief for most people, it is important to remember that hemorrhoids can recur if you do not take the right steps to prevent them.